Current and prospective research students may find the following links useful:

 - Costs relating to your study: please refer to our tuition fees page.

-- Living costs: in addition to tuition fees, we estimate that a full-time student will need to budget a minimum of £700 per month to cover accomodation, maintenance, recreation and other expenses.
+- Living costs: in addition to tuition fees, we estimate that a full-time student will need to budget a minimum of £700 per month to cover accommodation, maintenance, recreation and other expenses.

 - Funding sources available: please refer to the section on types of funding that are available for students, including scholarships